mmaslov007/Our-Shelves/README.md

 - The step polls the frontend endpoint (`http://<SSH_HOST>:5173`) up to 30 times.
 - If a valid `2xx` or `3xx` response is received, the deployment is considered successful.
 - If the service does not become healthy within the retry window, the workflow exits with a non-zero status, marking the deployment as **failed**.

-This satisfies the requirement that **the workflow verifies deployment success**.

----

-## Summary of Acceptance Criteria Coverage

-- **`.github/workflows/deploy.yml` created and configured**
-  – Deployment workflow file exists and defines CD behavior.

-- **Workflow triggers only on successful merge to `main` branch**
-  – Uses `workflow_run` with a conditional `if` for successful `CI - Run All Tests` runs on `main`.

-- **Workflow uses SSH to connect to VM (secrets configured in GitHub)**
-  – Uses `webfactory/ssh-agent` and `SSH_KEY`, `SSH_HOST`, `SSH_USER` secrets.

-- **Workflow pulls latest code on VM**
-  – Executes `git pull origin main` on the VM in the project directory.

-- **Workflow installs dependencies if needed**
-  – `docker compose up -d --build` rebuilds images and installs dependencies within containers.

-- **Workflow restarts application services**
-  – `docker compose down` followed by `docker compose up -d --build` restarts the full stack.

-- **Workflow verifies deployment success**
-  – Health-check loop using `curl` against the frontend; fails the job if the app never becomes healthy.

-This CD pipeline ensures that every successful merge to `main` is automatically deployed to the VM, with validation that the application is up and serving requests.

 ---